kmsolomon/hide-job-posts/README.md

 - :bug: - it still sometimes keeping the placeholder when adding to a previously empty list
 - :bug: - sometimes end up with same company twice in the stored names -- need to find steps to repro
-- Context menu option to hide instead of typing the name
 - maybe display total number of hidden posts on the page on top of the icon?
 - error handling
 - make it prettier (visually)